rogovenko/the-colour-of-music/README.md

 ## The Colour of Music

-This is small react component that helps to find out which colors are most often used in songs of your favourite artists.
+This is small react component that helps to find out which colors are most often used in songs of your favorite artists.
 You can feel free to use it in your projects!

 Try it yourself: https://the-colour-of-music.herokuapp.com